 Options for taking the Gamecube out of the loop

-There's two ways to achieving this that spring to mind.
+There are two ways to achieving this that sprang to mind.
 The first is to emulate the Gamecube through the interface port with some kind of microcontroller.
 The second is to take GBS-DOL out of the loop as well and hook up control, audio and video circuitry directly to the GBA CPU.
 The latter seemed within my abilities.

 Let there be light - or at least, power

 The first thing I tackled was the power zone.
 There were test points for the various voltage lines, including the line for the interface zone and lines for the GBA zone.
 Analysing the board layout led me to believe the board was probably powered by 3.3V, as there were regulators for 2.5V and 5V but not 3.3V as needed by the GBA zone.
 Hooking up a 3.3V power supply to the board via Gamecube connector pin 1 and GND to connector pin 2 resulted in power to GBS-DOL but not the GBA zone.

 After analysing the components and routing in the power zone, it appears that TP50 controls the power transistor and regulators for the GBA zone.
 I hooked up TP50 to 3.3V, checked the other power TPs and confirmed that the expected voltages were present - and thus the GBA zone should be 'switched on'.
 This means that GBS-DOL can turn just the GBA components on and off, and that I could do so too.